2020 Copper River Salmon Harvesters Roundtable

 How can salmon harvesters coordinate their voices to support more research on how ocean conditions may affect your fisheries, for research needs across the Copper River watershed, and for sharing accurate information that affects all users?
 Dipnetters, subsistence fish wheel users, sports fishermen and guides, and drift gill net fishermen are all invited to participate.
 Your expenses for traveling to the Copper Basin will be covered.

 If you are interested in participating in the Roundtable, please contact the CRWP at (907)424-3334 or send us an e-mail message.
-Funding for this Roundtable gathering is generously provided by the Copper River/Prince William Sound Marketing Association, Patagonia, and the Copper River Watershed Project.
+Funding for this Roundtable gathering is provided by the North Pacific Research Board to facilitate scientific research outreach.